IACUC Policy:

 - Vital tissue harvest (inclusive of heart, lungs, and/or brain)

-- Continued exposure to CO2 for at least 15 minutes after respiratory arrest
+- Continued exposure to CO2 for at least 15 minutes after respiratory arrest in the original container

 - Confirmatory methods for neonates 14 days of age or younger (less than 14 days of age) include, but are not limited to: